 There may be delays with listed building consent applications during the Coronavirus outbreak.
-These require detailed site inspections which we are unable to conduct at present.
+These require detailed site inspections which we are not always able to conduct at present.

 Listed and locally listed buildings